MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-arc-virtual-machines.md

 # [Azure CLI](#tab/azurecli)

-Follow these steps on the client running az CLI and is connected to your Azure Stack HCI cluster.
+Follow these steps on the client running az CLI that is connected to your Azure Stack HCI cluster.

 ### Parameters used to create virtual network interface